seneca86/lesson_9/.lesson/instructions.md

 dummy()
 ```

+A single leading underscore is used to indicate that a variable is private, i.e. that it is not intended for external use.
+A single trailing underscore does not have any special meaning and can be used in simple examples where we do not want to use keywords, e.g. to indicate that `tuple_` is a tuple without using the `tuple` function.

 ## Recursion

 _Recursion_ is the act of a function calling itself.
 One consequence of recursion is that you may end up in an infinite loop.